KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/introduction-getting_started/index.md

 While there are tools that can easily set up our files, we are going to create them manually.
 This will let us better understand the pieces that are going to make up our new application.

-First we create our project folder.
+First we create our project folder (you can use the commands below).
 We are going to call ours `kirigami-tutorial/`.

 ```
 kirigami-tutorial/